MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-how-use-ocr-pdf-images-files.md

 1. On the **Incoming Documents** page, select the line for an electronic document received from the OCR service with errors, indicated by the *Error* value in the **OCR Status** field.
 2. Choose the **Edit** action to open the **Incoming Document** page.
 3. On the **Errors and Warnings** FastTab, select the message, and then choose the **Open Related Record** action.
-4. The page that contains the wrong or missing data, such as a supplier card with a missing field value, opens.
+4. The page that contains the wrong or missing data, such as a vendor card with a missing field value, opens.
 5. Correct the error or errors as described in each error message.
 6. Proceed to process the incoming electronic document by choosing the **Create Manually** action again.
 7. Repeat steps 5 and 6 for any remaining errors until the electronic document can be received successfully.